SAP/cf-nodejs-logging-support/README.md

 // ... "msg":"Test data {\"field\": \"value\"}" ...
 ```

-### Sensitive data reduction
+### Sensitive data redaction
-Version 3.0.0 and above implements a sensitive data reduction system, which deactivates the logging of sensitive fields.
+Version 3.0.0 and above implements a sensitive data redaction system, which deactivates the logging of sensitive fields.
 The field will contain 'redacted' instead of the original content.

-Following fields will be *reduced* by default: remote_ip, remote_host, remote_port, x_forwarded_for, remote_user, referer.
+Following fields will be *redacted* by default: remote_ip, remote_host, remote_port, x_forwarded_for, remote_user, referer.

 In order to activate normal logging for all or some of these fields, you have to setup environment variables with the following names: